palaeoware/SPIERS/SPIERSedit/docs/basicconcepts.rst

     Figure 2.
 The SPIERSedit default window layout.
 Note that the GUI and layout shown corresponds to SPIERS 2.X.X.
-The GUI for 3.X.X employs a dark theme, and has a slightly modified layout, but all instructions in the documentation applies to 3.X.X.
+The GUI for 3.X.X employs a dark theme, and has a slightly modified layout, but all instructions in the documentation apply to 3.X.X.

 Window Layout, Zoom, and Navigation
 -----------------------------------